 The real benefit of this strip is running them adjacent to one another and taking advantage of super short exposure times.
 We also have easy to use strip connectors that fit the 8mm strip.
 The closest distance to align one strip to another and still be able to use the strop connectors is 3mm spacing between the two.
 This results in the shortest possible exposure time.

-At 14 watts 12v input per meter, these strip lamps will produce heat.
+At 10 watts 12v input per meter, these strip lamps will produce less heat than version 1.
 We recommend as a best practice to peel the strip from the adhesive back and apply these directly to an aluminum sheet (1/8" is more than adequate) to transfer the heat from the strip to the back of the plate.
-If your exposure head is large, then a cooling fan for longer exposures may be recommended.
+If your exposure head is large, then a cooling fan for longer exposures may be recommended at exposure times longer than 4 minutes.

 Further, we recommend that you wire these strips in rows in "parallel" rather than in series.
 Our strip connectors use teeth and can be separated into two sides, one each with a neg and a pos lead.
 These should be connected to terminal blocks.
 The blocks should be connected to the transformer.
 Always use the 80% rule with transformers.
-A 5 meter reel will use 70 watts of power, and the transformer should not be powered more than 80% of its rating.
-Therefore a 100 watt transformer should be used.
-If you use 10 reels (50 meters) the wattage increases to 700 watts and a transformer of at least 875 watts should be used.
+A 5 meter reel will use 50 watts of power, and the transformer should not be powered more than 80% of its rating.
+Therefore a 70 watt switching power supply should be used.
+If you use 10 reels (50 meters) the wattage increases to 500 watts and a switching power supply of 750 watts should be used.

 Although connecting strip to strip in series seems easier and more logical, by doing so instead of in parallel with one another, the first strip voltage will be considerably higher then the last strip's voltage and results will be uneven luminosity from the first to the last strip.